 If you haven't already registered your application with the Google Developers Console, then set up a project and application in the Developers Console.
 The system guides you through the process of choosing or creating a project and registering a new application, and it automatically activates the API for you.

 If you've already registered your application with the Developers Console, then follow this procedure instead:

 - Select a project.

 - In the sidebar on the left, select APIs & auth.
-In the displayed list of APIs, make sure the Drive API status is set to ON.
+In the list of APIs, make sure the status is ON for the Drive API.

 - In the sidebar on the left, select Credentials.

 In either case, you end up on the application's credentials page.